RJ_Law_logo_final-1-min

 Real Estate Lawyer Houston, TX

-• Reviewing and drafting contracts: A real estate attorney can review and draft contracts related to the buying or selling of property, including purchase agreements, lease agreements, and other legal documents.
+• Reviewing and drafting contracts: A real estate attorney can review and draft contracts related to the buying or selling property, including purchase agreements, lease agreements, and other legal documents.

 • Conducting due diligence: A real estate attorney can conduct due diligence on the property to ensure that there are no title defects or other legal issues that could impact the transaction.

-Overall, a real estate and closing attorney can provide valuable legal guidance and representation to those involved in buying or selling property in Texas.
-Whether you are a buyer, seller, or investor, working with our team at Rodney Jones Law Group P.C. can help ensure that your legal needs are met and that your transaction is completed smoothly and efficiently.
+Overall, a real estate and closing attorney can provide valuable legal guidance and representation to those buying or selling property in Texas.
+Whether you are a buyer, seller, or investor, working with our team at Rodney Jones Law Group P.C. can help ensure that your legal needs are met and your transaction is completed smoothly and efficiently.

 What is a title examination or abstract?